AthanKanavos/Breast-Cancer-Histopathology-CNN/README.md

 (for example: number of filters, kernel sizes, activations, dropout rates, optimizer, learning rate, initialization, preprocessing, and random seed).

-Therefore, this repository is a **faithful reconstruction**, not a claim that it is the deleted original code.
-All assumptions are clearly documented below.
+This repository accompanies the associated publication and provides a TensorFlow/Keras implementation of the proposed methodology.

 ## CNN Architectures